dotbitHQ/dotbithq.github.io/faq.md

 .bit account has some built-in record types, such as blockchain address, personal information, etc. It also supports users and developers to customize parse record types for rich application scenarios.
 For details, please refer to [record namespace](kai-fa-zhe/records-key-namespace.md).

+### Can I renew any .bit account?

+Yes.
+Anyone can renew any .bit account.
+However, renewing an account does not mean that you will gain ownership of that account.
+Also, if you renew your account when it is about to be recycled, the account may already be recycled and registered by a new user.
+This means that your renewal will be completed successfully, but you will still lose ownership of the account.

 ## Inviter/registrar/channel related

 ### What is an inviter/registrar/channel?